Case Study

 There’s a lot of power in one-to-one conversations on social media, and that was proved correct when it came to this project.

-↳ Result: A ~50% increase in members – the ultimate aim being achieved
+↳ Result: A complete sell-out of memberships (60) – the ultimate aim being achieved.

 stars